 Most international gambling sites remain prohibited in Russia and are subject to strict internet filters.
 However, the government has begun issuing licenses to a limited number of online sports betting companies.

-Now, a report from Calvin Ayre reveals that Bwin, which is a part of the largest publicly traded online gambling company in the world, will be moving into the Russian market legally.
+Now, a report reveals that Bwin, which is a part of the largest publicly traded online gambling company in the world, will be moving into the Russian market legally.
 According to Calvin Ayre, Bwin will be partnering with local Russian bookmaker Digital Betting in order to enter the market legally.

 If this deal goes through, it will be a major first for the Russian gambling market.
 To date, no other Western gambling companies have managed to crack the Russian market legally.
 A successful entry for Bwin will herald major changes in a market that has for years been closed off to the rest of the world.